-Applications associated with your OpenShift Container Platform account(s) are listed in the OpenShift Explorer view.
-The source code for these applications can be individually imported into the IDE using the Import OpenShift Application wizard.
+Applications associated with your OpenShift account(s) are listed in the OpenShift Explorer view.
+The source code for these applications can be individually imported into the IDE using the OpenShift tools Import OpenShift Application wizard.
 Once imported, the user can easily modify the application source code, as required, build the application and view it in a web browser.

-To import an existing OpenShift Container Platform application as a new project in the existing IDE workspace:
+To import an existing OpenShift 3 application as a new project in the existing IDE workspace:

-- 1. If required, sign into your OpenShift Container Platform server using the Basic protocol or the OAuth protocol. - 2.
+- 1. If required, sign into your OpenShift server using the Basic protocol or the OAuth protocol. - 2.
 In the OpenShift Explorer view, expand the connection to locate the application to import. - 3.
 Right-click {project name} and click Import Application.